 - Animated movies as well as other applications also use CAD models

 CAD has gradually made steady inroads in almost all industry verticals.
-CAD applications are used in aeronautical, manufacturing, electronics, construction and other industries.
-For manufacturing industry, CAD is an inevitable tool for visualization which promotes creativity and boosts productivity.
+Computer-aided design can be used in various business sectors like aeronautical, manufacturing, electronics, construction, etc. For the manufacturing industry, CAD is an inevitable tool for visualization, which promotes creativity and boosts productivity.
 More and more professionals are training themselves in prominent CAD software to gain hands-on exposure to designing.

 Types of CAD Software

-As benefits of CAD design become more pronounced, many software with cutting-edge features are surfacing to facilitate seamless designing.
-Since 1960s, CAD is used in widespread manner for engineering and construction drawing or blueprint development.
-Of late, CAD has find useful application in other verticals also.
+As the benefits of CAD design become more pronounced, many software with cutting-edge features is surfacing to facilitate the seamless creation of designs.
+Since the 1960s, different types of CAD systems are used in a widespread manner for engineering and construction drawing or blueprint development.
+Of late, CAD has also found useful applications in other verticals as well.
+Have a look at other computer-aided articles at the end of this blog post for more information.

 2D CAD programs